0 / 0

 False omission rate difference = FOR of monitored group - FOR of reference group

-Error rate difference The error rate difference gives the percentage of transactions that was incorrectly scored by your model in Watson OpenScale.
+The error rate difference calculates the percentage of transactions that are incorrectly scored by your model in Watson OpenScale.

 • Description: Returns the difference in error rate for the monitored and reference groups.